 If there is a significant difference between the deduction and the sum included as an asset in the estate, you should ask the taxpayers and trustees, or the agents acting for them, to resolve the differences in these figures.

-The apportioned income on settlements that are excluded from the charge to IHT under IHTA84/SCH6/PARA2) is not liable to Inheritance Tax.
+The apportioned income on settlements excluded from the charge to IHT under IHTA84/SCH6/PARA2 is itself not liable to IHT.